jsiek/abstract-binding-trees/README.md

 As mentioned above, the `Syntax` module defines an `ABT` data type, which we now look at in more detail.
-The constructor for variables, written `\` n`, takes one parameter, the natural number that is the de Bruijn index.
+The constructor for variables, the grave accent, takes one parameter, the natural number that is the de Bruijn index for the variable.
 The constructor for operator nodes, written `op ⦅ args ⦆` takes the operator and the arguments, which we explain below.

     Var : Set
     Var = ℕ